Non-classical nucleation of zinc oxide from a physically-motivated machine-learning approach: Methods

 Three PLIPs are developed with different training datasets.
-Indeed, we train a first PLIP on a database composed only of the 6 bulk polymorphs melted up to 5000 K, a second based on ZnO surfaces heated up to 2000 K along with the first PLIP database, and a third one containing additional amorphous bulk obtained after rapidly cooling liquid structures obtained at 2000\,K. Those three PLIPs are respectively denoted V1, V2, and V3 in the following.
-To validate our PLIPs, we perform a series of calculations where bulk and surface properties are computed for the six ZnO polymorphs, and compared to DFT results.
+Indeed, we train a first PLIP on a database composed of the 6 bulk polymorphs melted up to 5000\,K. For those first MD runs, we use a classical Buckingham ZnO potential\cite{Binks1993Sep} which was previously employed in numerous studies of ZnO\cite{Wang2010Jan,Lin2013Feb,Kulkarni2005Oct,Kulkarni2006Sep}.
+We would like to emphasize that using a classical potential instead of first-principle calculations at this stage favors a more rapid sampling of a larger variety of configurations.
+Then, for the second database, we considered ZnO surfaces heated up to 2000 K using the first PLIP model as well as structures of the first database.
+Finally, for the third model, additional amorphous bulk obtained after rapidly cooling liquid structures from 2000\,K to room temperature are added to the previous database.
+There, we employed the second PLIP model for the interaction potential.
+During the MD runs, we extracted respectively 20 and 10 for the bulk and the surface structures as well as 15 more amorphous structures.
+Thus, we sequentially increase the size and the variety of the database always using the previous model for sampling.
+Those three PLIPs are respectively denoted V1, V2, and V3 in the following.
+To validate the PLIPs, we perform a series of calculations where bulk and surface properties are computed for the six ZnO polymorphs, and compared to DFT results.
 We employ the conjugate gradient algorithm, with a force convergence criterion of 10$^{-9}$ eV/\AA.
-Moreover, we investigate the efficiency of our PLIPs in the context of disordered ZnO structures, such as liquid and amorphous phases.
+Moreover, we also investigate the efficiency of the PLIPs in the context of disordered ZnO structures, such as liquid and amorphous phases.
 For this purpose, simulations are carried out by starting with 500 atoms randomly disposed and heated at 3000 K, and then cooled to 300 K with a rate of 1800 K/ns.
-Final structures are analyzed by computing radial distribution functions (RDF).